appsmithorg/appsmith/contributions/ServerSetup.md

 7. When the server starts, it automatically runs migrations on MongoDB and will populate it with some initial required data.

 8. You can check the status of the server by hitting the endpoint: [http://localhost:8080](http://localhost:8080) on your browser.
-By default you should see a HTTP 401 error.
+By default you should see an HTTP 401 error.

 ## Setting up a local MongoDB